 02 of 12

-The Anderson-Abruzzo International Balloon Museum features a step in balloon basket where kids can take a virtual ride in a balloon gondola, exhibits on the history of ballooning, actual balloons, balloon instruments such as altimeters and aeronautic radios, and a look at the science of ballooning.
+The Anderson-Abruzzo International Balloon Museum features a step-in balloon basket where kids can take a virtual ride in a balloon gondola, exhibits on the history of ballooning, actual balloons, and balloon instruments such as altimeters and aeronautic radios.
 Kids can also learn about barnstorming and the popular International Balloon Fiesta held in Albuquerque every fall.
-This is one attraction the kids won't want to miss.

 03 of 12